kefranabg/bento-starter-docs/docs/setup/README.md

 However we recommend you to go through optional steps to get a better developer experience :sunglasses:

+If you want to disable the CI, go to `Your project page → Settings → Actions` and select ̀Disable Actions for this repository`.

-## Step 3 (Optional) - Continuous integration/deployment
+## Step 3 (optional) - Continuous integration/deployment

-🕙Estimated time → **5 minutes**
+🕙Estimated time → **3 minutes**
 <br />

-We've built a CircleCI configuration that will trigger the following actions when you're pushing to your github repository.
+We've built a Github Actions configuration that will trigger the following actions when you're pushing on master or make a pull-request.

 The process is the following :

 - Check that all project files matches the prettier format : `npm run prettier:check`